ManuelWestermeier/comp-v1/README.md

 ### Key Concepts

 - **Hashing**: All packets contain a hash to validate their integrity.
+- **Signing**: All packets in a group contain a hash to validate which user send it.
 - **Encryption**: Sensitive data fields are encrypted using a combination of a password and a salt.

 This protocol ensures secure and reliable communication across multiple devices.